-Guideline 35 - Identification and assessment of the significance of matters at the group level
+Guideline 35 - Identification and assessment of the significance of weaknesses, deficiencies or non-compliances at group level

-1.72.
-The group supervisor identifies and assesses any weaknesses and actual or potential deficiencies or non-compliance from a group-wide perspective, taking into account the specificities of the group structure and business and the interconnectedness of the group.

-1.73.
-The group supervisor should consider whether these findings relate to the group as a whole or to some specific undertakings.
+- 1.72.
+The group supervisor identifies and assesses any weaknesses and actual or potential deficiencies or non-compliance from a group-wide perspective, taking into account the specificities of the insurance group structure and business and the interconnectedness of the insurance and reinsurance group. - 1.73.
+The group supervisor should consider whether the findings on weaknesses and actual or potential deficiencies or non-compliance from a group-wide perspective relate to the insurance group as a whole or to some specific insurance and reinsurance undertakings.